Beagle Ear Problems: Common Issues and Solutions

 Treatment for Beagle Ear Troubles

 After a careful examination, your vet’s first move will likely be to conduct an ear cytology.
-This is where they take a swab sample from the ear and test whether the infection stems from bacteria or fungus.3
+This is where they take a swab sample from the ear and look for an organism that might be causing the problem.3

 Next, your vet will perform a thorough ear cleaning using medicated drops.
 This may require sedation, as your beagle is unlikely to appreciate the discomfort.
 If your vet doesn’t feel sedation is necessary, you can help keep your beagle calm by showing affection, using a soothing tone of voice, and feeding them treats.

-After a cleaning and exam, there’s a few common treatment plans, depending on the type of ear issue.
+After a cleaning and exam, there are a few common treatment plans, depending on the type of ear issue.
+Remedies include4:

-- Topical therapy – Your vet may prescribe one of a variety of topical ointments, creams or drops to reduce inflammation and clear infection.
+• Topical therapy – Your vet may prescribe a topical ointment, cream, or drop to reduce inflammation and clear infection.

-- Oral medications – Sometimes dogs need a little extra boost to fend off an infection.
-Oral treatment runs the gamut from steroids to antibiotics.
+• Oral medications – Sometimes, dogs need a little extra boost to fend off an infection.
+Medication given as a pill or liquid could be steroids and/or antibiotics.

-- Surgical intervention – Vets reserve surgery for more serious cases, especially of persistent otitis interna.
+• Surgical intervention – Vets reserve surgery for more serious cases, especially of persistent disease.

 For otitis externa, the itching and discomfort can be extreme.
-Do your furry friend a favor: Give them some relief with a top notch soothing ointment.
-Vetericyn’s Triple Action Ear Treatment, equipped with 1% hydrocortisone, packs some serious soothing power.
+Give them some relief with a proven soothing ointment.
+Vetericyn’s Triple Action Ear Treatment, equipped with 1% hydrocortisone, packs serious soothing power.

 For ear issues caused by wax buildup or a foreign object stuck in the ear canal, treatment will differ.
-In most cases, cleaning and removal of outside material will solve the problem.
+In most cases, cleaning and removal of the foreign material will solve the problem.

 Make sure to follow your vet’s instructions carefully and to complete the entire course of treatment, whatever they prescribe.
+Stopping ear treatment too soon is a common reason ear infections don’t resolve.
 It’s also important to remember that human medication designed to treat ear infections may be harmful to animals, so never use medication meant for people on your pup.5

 How to Prevent Ear Issues